Eugene Barrett: Murders

-At some point after his discharge, he permanently moved to Honolulu, Hawaii, where he began a romantic relationship with a woman named Annie E. Phillips, a divorced mother of five children.
+At some point after his discharge, he returned to Honolulu, where he began a romantic relationship with a woman named Annie E. Phillips, a divorced mother of five children.
 Barrett, a house painter by profession, was unemployed and drank excessively, eventually leading to Phillips severing ties with him in 1959.
 Unable to handle her rejection, the enraged Barrett decided that he would kill his ex-girlfriend.
 He armed himself with a gun, got on a bus to her apartment complex in Mayor Wright Homes and forced his way inside.
 Barrett then walked across the living room, where two of Phillips' children were watching TV, and went into the bedroom, where he found her tending to her youngest child.
 Before she had time to react, he pulled out his gun and shot her multiple times, killing her on the spot.
 The ensuing racket alerted the neighbors, who managed to hold down and beat him until police forces could arrive.

 At his subsequent trial, Barrett claimed that he could not recall the shooting, as he was drunk at the time.
 This was contradicted by witnesses, who claimed that he said that she "deserved it".
 Due to the overwhelming evidence against him, Barrett was found guilty, convicted and sentenced to life imprisonment.
 This was later reduced to a 15-to-50 years imprisonment, and in 1967, he was paroled after then-Governor John A. Burns commuted his minimum imprisonment term to 8 years for unknown reasons.
 Barrett then returned to Honolulu, where he married Roberta Ululani Aveiro in February 1971.
 Their marriage was short-lived, as she filed for divorce in November 1972, citing her husband's excessive drinking as the primary factor for this action.
 A month later, on December 27, he went to the Hawaii Hotel, where his ex-wife was staying at the time, and stabbed her multiple times with a kitchen knife.
 After his arrest, he waived his right to trial and pleaded guilty to a reduced charge of manslaughter.
 He was sentenced to 10 years imprisonment, was paroled in 1976 and his parole requirements were dismissed in 1982.